Chile women's national football team

 The Chile women's national football team represents Chile in international women's football.
 It is administered by the Federación de Fútbol de Chile and is a member of CONMEBOL.
 Chile came close to qualifying for the FIFA Women's World Cup in 1991, 1995, and 2011, finally qualifying in 2019.
 Chile is, along with Brazil, one of the two teams to never fail to qualify for the Copa América Femenina.
 Chile's friendlies are frequently played against Argentina, is a traditional rival.
-The team is currently coached by José Letelier and is captained by Yanara Aedo.
+The team is currently coached by Luis Mena and is captained by Yanara Aedo.

 Chile, for qualifying to the 2019 FIFA Women's World Cup in France, became the fifth nation in CONMEBOL to have both men's and women's teams qualify for senior FIFA tournaments.
 Chile is one of only three Spanish-speaking countries to have won a game in the Women's World Cup.

 Chile women's national football team qualified for its first Summer Olympic Games in Tokyo 2020.